Feta

 Understanding the key chemical compounds helps explain why feta pairs well with certain ingredients.

-From brining process; creates feta's distinctive saltiness and acts as preservative
+The brining process creates the distinctive salty taste and acts as a natural preservative

-Milk proteins responsible for feta's crumbly texture and creamy mouthfeel
+Milk proteins responsible for feta's crumbly texture and ability to hold together when cooked

 Quick Tips